jslovers/Welcome-to-JSLovers/README.md

 # JSLovers
 JSLovers is one of the oldest Javascript Community by the developers and for the developers.
-It is started from Delhi/NCR and now in Bangalore, Mumbai, Pune too.
+It was started from Delhi/NCR and  has spread over to Bangalore, Mumbai and Pune too.
 It is a community dedicated to learn from each other , from tech advocates by doing meetups and code-labs.

 ## Meetup Announcements
-For all meetup annpuncements please check your's city respective Meetup page.
+For all meetup announcements please check your city's respective Meetup page.

 ## Job Announcements
 For Jobs , code support, networking with fellow developers please join the [Telegram](https://t.me/joinchat/CDmwiFKn_y6QZQx5ZaJHoQ) group.